• Art Magazine

 Through her art, the painter wanted gifts to mankind that she had received herself and thus contribute to a larger and better world.
 Despite her spiritual side, the Swede was not a withdrawn, non -world person.
 On the contrary - she was world -oriented, open, enterprising and sociable.

-She combined contrasts and contrasts in her personality, which in her work against mirrors t.
+She combined opposites and contrasts in her personality, which is reflected in her work.

 The ten Largest, No. 8, adult death